-2. Open spaces, trees, and natural areas should be retained, restored, and/or created in order to protect and restore biodiversity and ecosystems.
+Open spaces, trees, and natural areas should be retained, restored, and/or created in and to protect biodiversity and ecosystems.

 12.2.1 Conversion of Land from Open to Developed A growing proportion of land in New Jersey is developed and urbanized relative to lands remaining as forests, wetlands, and farms.
 Figure 12.2.1.1 New Jersey Land Use / Land Cover Change